Rational maps without Herman rings: Introduction

-The \emph{forward orbit} of $z\in\EC$ under $f$ is defined as $O_f^+(z):=\{f^{\circ n}(z)\}_{n\geq 0}$.
-The dynamics of a rational map is dominated by its (forward) critical orbits $\bigcup_{c\in\Crit(f)}O_f^+(c)$, where $\Crit(f)$ is the set of critical points of $f$.
-The boundary of the Herman ring is accumulated by at least one of the critical orbits in the Julia set \cite[Lemma 15.7]{Mi2}.
-One can believe that a rational map has no Herman ring provided it has relatively simple critical orbits.
-The forward orbit $O_f^+(z)$ is called \emph{infinite} if the cardinal number of $O_f^+(z)$ is equal to $+\infty$.
-In this paper, we prove the following main theorem.
+In this article, we give a general criterion to exclude the existence of Herman rings.
+Let $f$ be a rational map and $z$ a point on $\EC$.
+The \emph{forward orbit} and \emph{grand orbit} of $z$ under $f$ are defined as $O_f(z):=\{f^{\circ n}(z)\}_{n\in\N}$ and $GO_f(z):=\{f^{-m}\circ f^{\circ n}(z)\}_{m,n\in\N}$ respectively.
+A forward orbit $O_f(z)$ is called \textit{critical} if $z$ is a critical point of $f$.
+The dynamics of a rational map is determined by the critical orbits $\{O_f(c):c\in\Crit(f)\}$, where $\Crit(f)$ is the set of critical points of $f$.
+It was known that every boundary point of a Herman ring belongs to the closure of the orbit of some critical point (see \cite[Lemma 15.7]{Mil06}).
+Therefore, one can believe that a rational map has no Herman rings provided it has relatively simple critical orbits.
+The orbit $O_f(z)$ is called \emph{infinite} if the cardinal number of $O_f(z)$ is equal to $+\infty$, i.e. $f^{\circ m}(z)\neq f^{\circ n}(z)$ if $m\neq n$.
+In this article, we prove the following Main Theorem.

-\begin{mainthm} Let $f$ be a rational map with degree at least two.
-If there exists at most one infinite critical orbit in the Julia set of $f$ eventually, then $f$ has no Herman ring. \end{mainthm}
+\begin{mainthm} Let $f$ be a rational map with degree at least two which has a Herman ring.
+Then it has at least $2$ disjoint and infinite critical orbits in the Julia set. \end{mainthm}